Skip to content

 Popularity

-If you’ve got an engaged audience, and if you have content that consistently receives likes and shares, that’s going to signal to Instagram that you’ve got something special that other people might like, too.
+If you’ve got an engaged audience and make content that consistently receives likes and shares, that tells Instagram that you’ve got something special that other people might like, too.

-Sure, it seems like a bit of a catch-22 that you have to already be popular in order to get popular, but ultimately Instagram is in the business of promoting quality content… so if you’ve got a reputation already for making great stuff, the app will reward you.
-(Could this be the world’s only true meritocracy?
-We’re reeling, here.)
+Sure, it seems like a bit of a catch-22 that you have to already be popular in order to get popular, but Instagram is in the business of promoting quality content.

 11 tips for working with the Instagram Reels algorithm

-Instagram’s Creators account even posted a carousel recently confirming just that.
-(The “fun and relevant” part, not the “embrace our robot brethren” part.)
+Instagram’s Creators account posted a carousel recently confirming just that.

 Let’s break down the key takeaways here, shall we?